Skip to content

 If not, here are some words of advice from Chris and David.

-1. Don’t be afraid of showing some personality
+1. Don’t be afraid to show some personality

 Yes, keep things professional.
 But don’t be afraid of showing a more relaxed side.